15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 Crunches are another great exercise for your upper abs workout.
 The crunch motion occurs in the upper spine, and your shoulders rise a few inches off the floor.

-Your lower back remains in contact with the floor, and there is no motion at the hips.
-This is in contrast to the sit-up, where the movement occurs at the waist and hips.
+Your lower back remains in contact with the floor, and the hips have no motion.
+This contrasts with the sit-up, where the movement occurs at the waist and hips.

 You may position your hands at your sides or across your chest, or you may interlock them behind your head.